digital-delivery-academy/selenium-pom-framework/README.md

 - We provide random test data generators from Mockneat (https://github.com/nomemory/mockneat) and UK Gov (https://github.com/dwp/nino-format-validation) as well as some of our own (for dates and stuff)
 - There's an externalised (and overridable) configuration system, based on JSON
 - We handle providing JUnit (we use version 5), Selenium and Hamcrest (for writing good assertions)
+- Our framework is unit and integration tested as well as monitored for code quality; we treat this as a production code base, not a second class citizen.
+- We have a (developing) open roadmap in GitHub Issues (click the Issues tab to see what we have so far)

 Coming soon:
-- SauceLabs and BrowserStack configuration.
+- SauceLabs and BrowserStack configuration (issues #2 and #3).
+- Instrumentation of the framework components to help visualise slow or under performing checks over time (issue #44).
-- Published artefacts to Maven Central (so you can get the framework without a GitHub membership).
+- Published artefacts to Maven Central (so you can get the framework without a GitHub membership) (issue #27).
-- Tutorials for writing tests using our toolkit.
-- Builds for Java 13 and older versions of Java.
+- Expand documentation and tutorials (issue #45)
 - And lots more marked in the issues list: https://github.com/digital-delivery-academy/selenium-pom-framework/issues

 It really is a one stop shop for getting up and running with a robust toolkit for building Selenium tests, without the massive investment that many business make in hand rolling their own.